Inception-framework/debugger/README.md

 ### <a name="RX"></a>File transfer on the serial link

-The drawback of the two previous solutions is the SD card manipulations.
+The drawback of the two previous solutions is the MicroSD card manipulations.
 There is a way to transfer files from the host PC to the Zybo using the serial interface.
 On the Zybo side we need the `rx` utility and on the host PC side we need the `sx` utility plus a serial console utility that supports file transfers with sx (like `picocom`, for instance).
 Let us first add rx to the busybox of our root file system (it is not enabled by default):

     cd $BUILDROOT
     make O=build busybox-menuconfig